 • Outcome independence (holding outcomes lightly)

-• Not having an agenda, there is no goal – the aim is not to “get rid of” the sensation
+• Letting go of having an agenda – there is no goal, and the aim is not to “get rid of” a particular sensation

-• Acceptance of what’s present as it is in each moment (just for now)
+• Acceptance of what’s present, just as it is, in this moment

 How I Guide Somatic Tracking: Practice Steps